Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ![Babel repl](./images/babelrepl.png)

 You should have something similar to the image above.
-As seen, the JSX code is converted to plain React code.
+Now, look at what is on the right side of the Babel editor.
+The JSX code is converted to plain React code.
 Here, we can conclude that using JSX to describe what the UI looks like is much easier.

 Also, remember that we loaded React library in the head of our HTML code even though we are not explicitly using it.
-But under the hood, React is using the `React` object from the library as you can see on the right side of the Babel editor.
+But under the hood, React is using the `React` object from the library as you can see also on the right side of the editor.

 Take note of the following about the JSX